openconfig/reference/rpc/gnmi/gnmi-specification.md

 #### 3.5.2.3 Sending Telemetry Updates

+'Notification' is a reuseable message that is used to encode data from the target to the client.
+A 'Notification' carries two types of data from the data tree:
+- Deleted values (delete) - a set of paths that have been removed from the data tree.
+- Updated values (update) - a set of path-value pairs indicating the path whose value has changed in the data tree.

 When an update for a subscribed telemetry path is to be sent, a `SubscribeResponse` message is sent from the target to the client, on the RPC associated with the subscription.
 The `update` field of the message contains a